-The Outdoor Emergency Care course is a season long class supplemented with a Ski & Toboggan course to ensure that all patrollers have the appropriate ski skills required to take a patient down the mountain in any conditions.
-Caring and efficient customer service is important to us and we are happy to help guests with anything they may need or direct them to the right person.
+The Outdoor Emergency Care course is a season-long class supplemented with a Ski & Toboggan course to ensure that all patrollers have the appropriate ski skills required to take a patient down the mountain in any conditions.
+Caring and efficient customer service is important, guests needing help with anything may stop and ask a patroller for assistance.
+A patroller will either help them with their need or direct them to the right person that can assist them.

 The History of the National Ski Patrol